 Many of the products available in stores are there as a result of the efforts of a merchandise coordinator.
 A person in this job works with retailers to position products in stores, count inventory, rotate stock, or many other duties.
 Jobs in this field often require experience in the retail industry.
 A merchandise coordinator must have a great eye for product placement as well as a devotion to impeccable customer service.

 Merchandise coordinators work at the direction of the manufacturer, who usually offers them some training about the product they are selling.
 People in this position must know price points and be familiar with point-of-purchase displays.
 They also work with the cooperation of the managers at the various retail outlets.
-For this reason, it is important that a merchandise coordinator have excellent communication and organization skills.
+For this reason, it is important the coordinator have excellent communication and organization skills.